Ag994/tweets-sentiment-analysis-app-Using-NLTK-and-API/README.md

    * Adding more advanced sentiment analysis techniques, such as using machine learning models to classify tweets.
    * Adding additional analysis options, such as word frequency or topic modeling.
    * Implementing user authentication and the ability to save and compare analyses for different users.

+   ## Need Help?

+   If you have any issues with these instructions or encounter any errors while trying to run the app, please don't hesitate to reach out for help.
+I'm here to assist you in any way I can.

+I hope this helps!
+Let me know if you have any further questions.